10 Secret Fears 90 percent of Guys Never Talk About

 11. They fear not being a man

-For all the women out there, how many times have you stood amused over your man lying below the kitchen sink trying to fix it even though he can’t??
-Well for many men, such things are a sign of being a man and if he can’t do so, it may cause a sense of inadequacy which is a false notion actually.
-If you can’t repair her hairdryer, it doesn’t make you less of a man.
-Remember an own doesn’t choose you as a partner because she wants a handyman around the house, she wants you to care for her not her objects.
+For all the women out there, how many times have you stood amused over your man lying below the kitchen sink trying to fix it even though he can't?
+Well, for many men, such things are seen as a sign of being a man, and if they can't do it, it may cause a sense of inadequacy which is actually a false notion.
+If you can't repair her hairdryer, it doesn't make you any less of a man.
+Remember, a partner chooses you not because she wants a handyman around the house, but because she wants you to care for her, not just her objects.

-Believe it or not, this is called the whitecoat syndrome where quite a few men loathe a doctor probing their nether regions or going for a checkup for conditions like hemorrhoids or prostate problems.
-As much as they can, they will try and treat the problem themselves till there is no option but to go to a doctor.
-But then too it is with some loathing.
-This is another reason why a magazine like Men’s Health gets a lot of subscribers because men can easily read about symptoms without pulling down their pants.
+Believe it or not, this is called white coat syndrome, where quite a few men dislike having a doctor examine their sensitive areas or going for checkups related to conditions like hemorrhoids or prostate problems.
+As much as they can, they will try to treat the problem themselves until there is no other option but to see a doctor.
+But even then, there is still some reluctance.
+This is another reason why a magazine like Men's Health has many subscribers because men can easily read about symptoms without having to expose themselves.

 13. Irrelevance

-Men thrive on relevance.
-Be it doing work around the house, being the provider of the family or being the shoulder for his wife or partner to cry one.
-But!
-Make a man feel insignificant; make him feel like he is just your monthly paycheck and that can wound a man deeply.
-Unhappy partners make unhappy relationships.
+Men thrive on feeling relevant.
+Whether it's doing work around the house, being the provider for the family, or being a shoulder for his wife or partner to lean on, men find fulfillment in being needed.
+But if a man feels insignificant, like he is only seen as a monthly paycheck, it can deeply wound him.
+Unhappy partners make for unhappy relationships.

 14. Disappointment

-As weird as it sounds, a man is actually terrified of disappointing or letting his woman down.
-He worries about making an oversight, saying things that may anger you or forget to do something you asked him to.
-Disappointment paves the way to irrelevance and rejection.
-Like it or not, men may hold a privilege to power in the world but at home, it is the women who pull the strings at home through affirmation and intimacy.
-As much argument and debate this may provoke, face it when a man wants intimacy and he is being rejected because of something he did, that’s something a man can come to terms with and fears a lot.
+As strange as it sounds, men are actually terrified of disappointing or letting their women down.
+They worry about making mistakes, saying things that may anger their partners, or forgetting to do something they were asked to do.
+Disappointment leads to feelings of irrelevance and rejection.
+Despite the privilege and power men may hold in the world, at home, it is often the women who exert influence through affirmation and intimacy.
+As much as this may provoke argument and debate, it's important to acknowledge that when a man seeks intimacy and is rejected because of something he did, it's something that deeply affects and fears him.

 15. Rejection